IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-bigquery-guardium/README.md

       You can add more fields to the table by clicking  `+Add Field`.
     - Click `Create Table`.
       Please refer to [Create Table](https://cloud.google.com/bigquery/docs/tables) for more information
 5. Query table data.
-Please refer to [Query Table Data](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-cloud-console#query_table_data) for more information
+For more information, see [Query Table Data](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-cloud-console#query_table_data).

 ### Permissions and Roles Details